Institutional aid is one of the ways that Sarah Lawrence graduate students help to finance their graduate education.

 Schultz Foundation Human Genetics Fellowship

-An endowed fund established by the Schultz Foundation, providing financial aid to graduate students to enroll in the Human Genetics program.
-Selection will include FAFSA and/or financial document review.
+An endowed fund established by the Schultz Foundation to provide financial aid to graduate students who were accepted to the Human Genetics program.